The Warranty Game: Enforcing Your Product Warranty

 |…However, damage due to installation error, product abuse, product misuse, or use of cleaners containing abrasives, alcohol or other organic solvents, whether performed by a contractor, service company, or yourself, are excluded from this warranty.
 Moen will not be responsible for labor charges and/or damage incurred in installation, repair or replacement, nor for any indirect, incidental or consequential damages, losses, injury or costs of any nature relating to this faucet.||

 This is the section where Moen tells you what it will not do.

 • Moen will NOT PAY for the labor cost of having a plumber remove, repair and replace the faucet.
 This is, of course, the expensive part of repairing a faucet.

-• Nor will Moen pay for any "consequential" damages or injuries relating to the faucet.A consequential damage is an indirect damage caused by a defect in the faucet to something other than the faucet itself.
+• Nor will Moen pay for any "consequential" damages or injuries relating to the faucet.A consequential damage is damage caused by a defect in the faucet to something other than the faucet itself.
 For example, your faucet leaks, flooding your kitchen.
 The damage to your kitchen is a "consequential" damage that Moen says it will NOT PAY FOR.